We anticipate hiring the following full-time tenure-track faculty with a Fall 2016 start date. Please click on the links below for more information:

 FACULTY POSITIONS (PART TIME LECTURER)

-We anticipate hiring one or more temporary faculty for the 2014/15 academic year to teach introductory physics and astronomy courses.
-As CSUN serves a diverse student population, all lecturers must have a commitment to diversity and an ability to teach/mentor a diverse student population as a qualification for this position.
+We anticipate hiring one or more temporary faculty for the 2016/17 academic year to teach introductory physics and astronomy courses.
+All part-time faculty appointments are temporary and do not confer academic rank.
+CSUN serves a diverse student population and all lecturers must have a commitment to diversity And an ability to teach/mentor a diverse student population as a qualification for the position.

 Applicants who wish to request accommodations for a disability may contact the Office of Equity and Diversity, (818) 677-2077.

 As an Equal Opportunity/Affirmative Action employer, CSUN strives to create a community in which a diverse population can work, teach and learn in an atmosphere of civility and respect for the rights of each individual.
 We consider qualified applicants for employment without regard to race, color, religion, national origin, gender, gender identity/expression, sexual orientation, age, disability, genetic information, medical information, marital status, or veteran status.
 For more information about the University, check our website: http://www.csun.edu/.

 Final determination of part-time teaching assignments is contingent upon student enrollment figures and funding.

 To be considered for this position, applicants should submit the following materials by mail: